WICG/focus-visible/README.md

 The heuristic used to decide the current modality should not be defined normatively.
-An example heuristic is to update modality on each style recalc: if the most recent user interaction was via the keyboard; and less than 100ms has elapsed since the last input event; then the modality is keyboard.
+An example heuristic is to update modality on each style recalc: if the most recent user interaction was via the keyboard;
+and the key pressed was either `Tab` or `Shift + Tab`;
+then the modality is keyboard.
 Otherwise, the modality is not keyboard.

 ## Implementation Prototype